Mozart4242/SIEMELK/README.md

 ✔️ C&C connections detection

-✔️ and a lot more ...

 ## How to use?
-You can simply download the provided iso image and install the product.
+You can simply download the provided iso image and install.

 ## More to come
 This Repository is not completed and i am working on it. once the product is ready i will update this Repo.